younseoryu/gorunpy/README.md

 # GoRunPy

-Embed Python's ML, AI, and data science ecosystem into your Go binary with type-safe bindings.
+Embed Python’s ML, AI, and data-science ecosystem directly into your Go binary with type-safe bindings.
 No CGO, no shared libraries, no Python runtime required.

-GoRunPy is ideal when you need Python libraries but don't want to manage a separate Python service.
-Not ideal for High-frequency, low-latency calls — Use gRPC with a persistent Python service instead.
+GoRunPy is ideal when you want to have Go as your primary system language but you want to call into Python for AI/ML or data workloads without operating a separate Python service.
+It’s designed for workloads where Python does meaningful work and sub-second call latency is acceptable.

+It’s not intended for high-frequency, ultra-low-latency RPC.
+For those cases, use gRPC with a separate Python service instead.

 ```python
 @gorunpy.export